 WEDNESDAY 4TH SEPTEMBER: As the nights close in, the bats come out.
 David Dodds will give a bat walk from 7.30-9pm, passing on his impressive knowledge of these flying mammals and, we hope, pointing out plenty of them in the dusky sky.
 Booking is required for this event (see the bottom of the page for more details) and is £5 per person.

-On Saturday 7th, under sixteens (and an accompanying, unparticipating adult) can enjoy his tutelage - timings to be confirmed, but likely to be 9.30-5pm.
+On Saturday 7th, under sixteens (and an accompanying, unparticipating adult) can enjoy his tutelage for FREE!

-Booking is essential for these workshops (see bottom of the page for more details) and the charge is £35 per person.
+Booking is essential for these workshops (see bottom of the page for more details).
+Meeting points will be confirmed upon booking.

 SUNDAY 8TH SEPTEMBER: The Walled Garden at Arkleton plays host to a traditional village fete from 2-7pm.
-Live music and stunning flowers will be a backdrop to stalls and games such as the much-loved coconut shy and quoits.
+Live music from Alex Maxwell, and the Borders Ceilidh Band, will be a stunning backdrop to stalls and free games.

 We have free buses to and from the event.
 Buses leave Langholm at the Paper Shop stop at 2pm, 3pm, and 5pm.
 They return from the Walled Garden at 2.45pm, 4.45pm, and 7pm.

 Hungry or thirsty?
 Never fear!
 The His and Her Drinks pop up bar, popular at MTAF 2019, will be here to quench your thirst.
 Food will now be available all day and includes options for both vegetarians and meat-eaters.

 As a finale to the festival, we couldn't be more excited.
 Tickets are available for £5 per adult or £3 for under sixteens (children under five go free) and can be bought from Welcome to Langholm, The Walled Garden at Arkleton, or the Langholm Initiative Office (Buccleuch Mills, Glenesk Rd).